go-gitea/gitea/docs/content/doc/usage/command-line.en-us.md

 path.

 #### migrate
 Migrates the database.
 This command can be used to run other commands before starting the server for the first time.
+This command is idempotent.